mobxjs/mobx-utils/README.md

 await whenAsync(() => !state.someBoolean)
 ```

-Returns **any** Promise for when an observable eventually matches some condition
+Returns **any** Promise for when an observable eventually matches some condition.
+Rejects if timeout is provided and has expired